 Go to "Settings" and set the temperature of "Heater 1" (indicated with the red arrows) above to 200°C for Devoclean MidTemp.
 When using another material, use the melting point of the material that is currently in the extrusion system.
 Scroll down and hit 'Apply' to return to the main screen.

 It is also possible to remove the nozzle during an extrusion experiment, when the machine is already hot.
 In order to do so, you can either:

-- Set the screw speed on 2RPM, without stopping the flow of plastic.
+- Option 1: Set the screw speed on 2RPM, without stopping the flow of plastic.

 Quickly open the insulation wool, remove the nozzle, and increase the speed again.